EckoTan0804/hugo-blox-resume/content/docs/finance/book/i-will-teach-u-to-be-rich/06_myth_of_financial_expertise.md

 Being rich is within *your* control, not some expert’s.
 How rich you are depends on the amount you’re able to save and on your investment plan.

-## Experts can NOT guess where the market is going.
+## Experts Can NOT Guess Where the Market is Going.

 **The only long-term solution is to invest regularly, putting as much money as possible into low-cost, diversified funds, even in an economic downturn.
 This is why long-term investors have a phrase they use: Focus on time in the market, not timing the market**